bentoml/BentoML/docs/source/integrations/triton.rst

    Triton Inference Server is currently only available in production mode (``--production`` flag) and will not work during development mode.

 Additonally, you will need to have Triton Inference Server installed in your system.
-Refer to their building documentation [#triton_build]_ to setup your environment.
+Refer to Triton's building documentation [#triton_build]_ to setup your environment.

 The recommended way to run Triton is through container (Docker/Podman).
 To pull the latest Triton container for testing, run: